MikaSukie/Orcat-Lang/README.md

 ---
 ## Memory ownership (important) <br>
-- many manual frees can be done via forget(varnane) or the RAII-like autoregion {}. for libraries you may use the crumb system to limit reads and writes (optionally auto free only if both are specified.) <br>
+- many manual frees can be done via forget(varname) or the RAII-like autoregion {}. for libraries you may use the crumb system to limit reads and writes (optionally auto free only if both are specified.) <br>
 - more coming soon.
 ---